iclr-blogposts/2024/_posts/2024-05-07-understanding-gradient-inversion-attacks-from-the-prior-knowledge-perspective.md

 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: Fundamental pipeline of GIAs
-  - name: Core question in GIAs
+  - name: The core question in GIAs
+  - subsections:
+    - name: A simple example of information discards
   - name: Understanding GIAs from the prior knowledge perspective
   - subsections:
     - name: Unparameterized regularization terms